saengduean8/selenium-automation-testing/README.md

 # selenium-automation-testing

 Selenium automation testing using Java.

 What I learned:
 - Selenium server and ChromeWebDriver installation
-- Invoke the web browser
+- open the web browser
 - get the page title

 Related Links: